Steamed-Punk/MT_Village_Set/README.md

 Each of the 2 folders contain 4 images.
 1 PNG (alpha channel) and 3 JPG's

-The 4 small images are 128x128 and each one is under 50kb they have that pixel look which corrsponds with Minetest.
+The 4 small images are 128x128 and each one is under 50kb they have that pixel look which corrsponds with Minetest.<br>
 The 4 small LARGE images are 768x768 and each one is under 500kb except the PNG which is under 1mb.

 ![Image description](https://github.com/Steamed-Punk/MT_Village_Set/blob/master/screenshot.png)